dev1joe/product-management-api/README.md

 # Relationships
 ### customer and comments
 - if a customer deletes their account, the comments shouldn't be deleted. to implement that, the comment's customer foreign key can be null.
-Is that ok ? or will it produce issues ?
+Is that ok ? or will it produce issues?

 ### comments and products
 - on delete cascade